 While we may dig deep, unlike therapy, we won’t spend time taking apart the past.

-It’s a chance to put the oxygen mask on yourself so you can gain immediate support, insight and feedback.
-Coaching helps you re-connect to your best self so you can be the parent your kids need during this very tough time.
+My goal as a coach is to guide you to re-connect with your best self so you can be the parent your kids need during this very tough time.

 We meet by phone.
 Where we start is up to you.

-Once you decide to work with me, we schedule a mutually convenient time to meet by phone.
-During the first phone call, we’ll spend some time discussing what you want and what you can expect from me.
+We’ll schedule a mutually convenient time to meet by phone.
+During the first phone call, we’ll spend time discussing what you want and what you can expect from me.

 While my professional background is diverse, coaching sessions are not designed to deal with therapeutic issues.
 I also don’t provide legal advice or testify in court.